 When you are on the ports of call, the weather can be quite unpredictable, so even if it gets warmer and you dress lightly, bring a backpack with you with some warm clothes just in case.

 Also, an umbrella is always a must because you never know when it might rain.
-If you want a handy checklist with items to pack, download our cruise packing checklist for free.

 So by now, we hope that you have a general idea of what cruising to Alaska means, breathtaking scenery, abundant wildlife, plenty of natural wonders, and amazing local food and culture.
 No matter the type of cruise and excursions you choose, one thing is for sure, you are in for a treat!